basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/schemas-ruby.md

 ---

 ####Getting Started with the Models

-To get started, let's create the models we'll be using.
-Since the Ruby Riak Client uses hashes when converting to and from JSON, we will be using the library [Hashie](http://rdoc.info/github/intridea/hashie) to help automatically coerce class properties to and from hashes.
+To get started, let's create the models that we'll be using.
+Since the Ruby Riak Client uses hashes when converting to and from JSON, we'll use the library [Hashie](http://rdoc.info/github/intridea/hashie) to help automatically coerce class properties to and from hashes.
 You can install this library with `gem install hashie`.

 ```ruby
 class User < Hashie::Dash